 - Your ear was infected, or there was a buildup of ear wax

 - You are unable to hear conversations, particularly when in crowded areas

 - It is difficult to pinpoint from where sounds are coming

 What to Expect During a Hearing Test

 A hearing test is a non-invasive, simple test that will determine to what degree you may be experiencing hearing loss and is essential in establishing a practical course of treatment.
-It may be administered in a hearing lab by an audiologist, conducted in a doctor’s office or in the workplace by a qualified professional.

-The next part of the test involves wearing headphones to distinguish sounds at varying frequencies.
+The next part of the test usually involves wearing headphones to distinguish sounds at varying frequencies.
 The hearing care provider will ask you to identify the quietest sounds you can hear at each frequency to determine your hearing threshold.
 A speech test may also be administered and will require you to repeat words that are spoken to you at varying volumes and with or without accompanying background sounds.
 Other assessments may be administered, such as a tuning fork test.
 When your test is concluded, your hearing care provider will go over the results of the tests.